Fade BG Image

 * * *

 In the end, I decided to talk directly with the hero.
-The invitation to have a meal together was a factor too.
+The invitation to have a meal together played a part in that.

 The venue was the suite.
-Right now, Kinue-san was setting out the A-Rank meal, the [Avarice Set]—also known as the kid's meal.
+Right now, Kinue-san was setting out the A-Rank meal, the [Avarice Set], a.k.a. the kid's meal.

 And I was seated in front of the hero as the mysterious earth mage adventurer, Narikin the Masked.
 Rokuko was beside me.

-By the way, today's mask covers my hair color too, so it's closer to a full-face helmet than a mask.
+Incidentally, today's mask also hides my hair color, so it's more of a full-face helmet than a mask.
 The area around the mouth can pop off for eating.
-It'll be handy for hiding my hair color in the future too, so let's go with this from now on.
+It'll be useful for hiding my hair color going forward too, so I'll stick with this.

 "Pleased to meet you, Hero-dono.
 I am Narikin.
 Rokuko's partner.
 It is my honor to meet you."

 "Pleased to meet you.
 I'm Wataru Nishimi… Um, Narikin-san.
 Rokuko-san.
-I apologize for inviting you, but—I can't focus on talking with this meal in front of me.
-I'm very sorry."
+I'm terribly sorry for inviting you myself, but I can't focus on conversation with this meal in front of me.
+My apologies."

-I'd thought we could talk while eating, but I wondered if the kid's meal might make things awkward.
-But it seemed the hero had other priorities.
-He'd been staring intently at the kid's meal and cream soda since they were served.
+I figured we'd talk while eating, but thought the kid's meal might make things a bit anticlimactic.
+Turns out the hero had other concerns entirely.
+He'd been staring fixedly at the kid's meal and cream soda ever since they were served.

-Maybe serving a kid's meal to the hero was a bad idea after all.
-The hero would know how much a kid's meal costs in Japan, so I still think five gold coins is a total rip-off.
+Was serving a kid's meal to the hero a bad idea after all?
+The hero would know how much a kid's meal costs in Japan, and I still think five gold coins for one is a total rip-off.

 Then the hero silently and single-mindedly ate the kid's meal.
-With a completely serious expression the whole time.
+With a completely straight face the entire time.

-… A grown adult silently eating a kid's meal.
+… A full-grown adult silently eating a kid's meal.
 The atmosphere was pretty heavy.

-Rokuko and I couldn't say anything either, getting caught up in the mood.
-Or rather, when we tried to speak to him, he just said "I'm eating right now" with a slight killing intent that nearly made me wet myself.
+Rokuko and I couldn't bring ourselves to say anything either, swept up in the mood.
+Or rather, when we tried to speak to him, he just said "I'm eating right now" and flashed a hint of killing intent that nearly made me wet myself.

-Maybe he was angry about the high price after all—I thought, but apparently that wasn't the case.
+Was he angry about the high price after all?
+I thought so, but apparently that wasn't it.

 "—Thank you for the meal."

-Hero Wataru, who had drunk down to the last drop of cream soda and eaten every last grain of rice—was shedding tears.
+Hero Wataru, who had drunk every last drop of cream soda and eaten every last grain of rice, was shedding tears.

 "I'm sorry, it brought back memories of my hometown… the hometown I can never return to."